abidinberkay/service-registry/README.md

 6.2 write business logic for the employee service

 6.3 before running it restart the config server as well to load its properties

+7- employee client is added to department service

+7.1 webflux dependency is added to department service to use webclient

+7.2 config is added to department service

+8- api gateway service is added

+8.1 yaml file of api gateway modified